MicrosoftDocs/dynamics-365-supply-chain-insights/articles/supply-chain-map.md

 ### Live alerts

 Red circles on the supply chain map represent areas containing sites that may be impacted by real time events.
 Currently, the real time risks shown are weather risks such as ongoing natural catastrophes.
-Selecting a circle brings up a sidebar on the left with a list of live alerts.
+Selecting a circle brings up a sidebar on the left with a list of live alerts, as shown in the following illustration.

 ![Supply chain map showing the sidebar listing sites and their risk scores](/articles/media/supply-chain-map.PNG)